-Manufacturing has rebounded from lows, remains depressed
+Manufacturing recovering from lows, but still down

 Industrial production (IP) measures the real output of the manufacturing, mining, and electric and gas utilities industries.
 The industrial sector, together with construction, accounts for the bulk of the variation in national output over the course of the business cycle.
 These data series help illuminate structural developments in the economy.
 Data is seasonally adjusted.